consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/turntable/index.md

 C and D.- Won't need any modifications (Besides the chamfer on the edge).
 E, F and G.- these are the center pieces.
 These 3 pieces have to be glued together with superglue keeping them centered in place.
 If they are not centered the turntable will not spin the right way.
 Use the center hole as a guide.
-I.- is the bottom part and it's the one that holds the encoder in place.
+I.- is the bottom part and it's the one that holds the encoder in place to the main box.

 The 4 main M5 bolts should be long enough to reach inside the controller from the top of the turntable to the bottom.

-**Chamfer**
+**Chamfer / Fillet**

-If you bought your acrylic with straight edges and no chamfer then you'll need to do the chamfer yourself.
+If you bought your acrylic with straight edges and no chamfer/fillet then you'll need to do the chamfer/fillet yourself.

 What I did was I put everything together with the M5 bolts so the 3 top parts (B, C and D) won't move.
-I used a table press to keep the 3 pieces in place on a table and then I used the flat file to manually and  slowly do the chamfer in one part of the acrylic until I reached the correct angle, then I rotated the acrylics a little and did the chamfer in the next section.
+I used a table press to keep the 3 pieces in place on a table and then I used a flat file to manually and slowly do the chamfer in one part of the acrylic until I reached the correct angle, then I rotated the acrylics a little and did the chamfer in the next section.
 Repeat many times until it was all done.
 Finished it up with some sand paper to smooth things up.

+>I always kept a dust mask and protective googles and gloves for this.
+Acrylic dust is bad for your lungs.

 This is a picture of the after and before of the acrylics.
-I didn't took any pictures during the process sadly.
+I didn't take any pictures during the process sadly.

 ![enter image description here](http://i.imgur.com/Kfid4XN.png)